Skip to main content

 Aims

-All computer scientist graduates should have a good understanding of the issues and practicalities of security when designing and implementing systems.
-This module explores key security challenges faced by modern day software applications and gives students first-hand experience in implementing security mechanisms using different programming styles or paradigms to help address those challenges.
+All computer scientist graduates should have a fundamental understanding of security when designing and implementing modern day software applications.
+This module explores key security challenges faced by these applications and the security techniques commonly used to manage them.
+Students will gain first-hand experience in employing secure software practices and implementing security mechanisms to help address those challenges, including the critical evaluation of code produced using modern development tools such as generative AI.

 Outline Of Syllabus